pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 </div>

-So how do we get there?
-We're working on a [proposal] for that very purpose.

 [proprietary approaches]: <https://scholarlykitchen.sspnet.org/2017/02/09/cobbling-together-workflow-businesses/>
 [earlier definition]: </blog/putting-the-pieces-together-culture/#def:the-scholarly-commons> "The Scholarly Commons is the opportunity to come together and create a new culture of commoning on scholarly and scientific knowledge."
 [vision]: </#sec:research-experience> "We envision a better research experience"